 | Halifax | Minimum 70 years from the date of the mortgage. |

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
-Our lease extension solicitors have in-depth market knowledge procuring Connahs Quay lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.
+Our lease extension solicitors have in-depth market knowledge dealing with Connahs Quay lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.